 Bonus: What if My SERP is Cluttered with Listing Sites?

-You may have Googled your own industry + location and found that some of the top organic results actually aren’t local businesses, but local directories like Yellow Pages.
-This is a situation we come across time to time (See left graphic).
+You may have Googled your own industry and location and found that some of the top organic results aren’t local businesses but local directories like the Yellow Pages.
+This is a situation we come across from time to time (see the left graphic).

 As you can see, the first four results are not actual lawyers but directories containing lawyers.
 This can be pretty disheartening for someone wanting to rank on the first page without paying for ads.
 Two pieces of advice: